o4oren/Ad-Hoc-Email-Server/README.md

-# ahem-server

-An ad-hoc mail server.
+# Ad Hoc Email Server (AHEM)

+Ad Hoc Email Server is, well, an ad hoc mail server.
 Create and use ad hoc disposable mailboxes for testing or any other purpose.
+AHEM server can be used for testing, were a large (or unknown) number of mailboxes is needed or to provide disposable emails for registering into services that might expose the email for spam;
 This project will provide both RESTful api and web application for consuming the service.